frontpage.

 It’s easy to get a team to make this 2nd nature and gets immediate debt in the backlog.
 It can of course still be ignored and unfinished for a long time still but no amount of automated nagging will change that in my experience

 Expiring TODOs automatically is a dumb idea, about as dumb as closing unresolved issues automatically.
-TODOs in the code serve as documentation of the limitations of a feature, close to where a developer needs it.
-It's best to keep TODOs in the code, with an issue tracker serving only as a mirror, not a substitute.
+TODOs in the code serve as documentation of the limitations of a feature, close to where a developer needs them.
+As such it's best to keep TODOs in the code, with an issue tracker serving only as a mirror, not a substitute.

 The idea isn’t to auto-close or hide anything, but to stop those time-bound decisions from silently becoming permanent